aunum/gold/pkg/v1/agent/deepq/README.md

 step in memory and then randomly samples from them during training.

-[Double-Q](https://arxiv.org/abs/1509.06461) is further implemented in which the target, or expected future rewards, is modeled in a separate network having the wieghts intermittently copied over from the 'online' network making the predictions.
+[Double-Q](https://arxiv.org/abs/1509.06461) is further implemented in which the target, or expected future rewards, is modeled in a separate network having the weights intermittently copied over from the 'online' network making the predictions.
 This helps learning by providing a more stable target to pursue.

 ## Examples